diba-lab/sleep_loss_hippocampal_replay/README.md

 # Sleep loss diminishes hippocampal reactivation and replay
 This repository conatains all the code used to analyze data and generate figures for Giri, Kinsky et al. (2024).

 The main code used is found in the `analysis_and_figure code` folder.
-The `misc_code` contains miscellaneous code, some of which is used for data visualization and quality control.
+The `misc_code` folder contains miscellaneous code, some of which is used for data visualization and quality control.

 ### Interactive sleep scoring plots
 Navigate to the `interactive_figures/sleep_scoring` folder and download a sleep scoring file (.html format) for a session of your choice.